jaegertracing/documentation/content/docs/next-release/getting-started.md

 ## Instrumentation

 Your applications must be instrumented before they can send tracing data to Jaeger.
-We recommend using the [OpenTelemetry](https://opentelemetry.io) instrumentation and SDKs.
+We recommend using the [OpenTelemetry][otel] instrumentation and SDKs.

 Historically, the Jaeger project supported its own SDKs (aka tracers, client libraries) that implemented the OpenTracing API.
-The [Client Libraries](../client-libraries) section provides information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.
 As of 2022, the Jaeger SDKs are no longer supported, and all users are advised to migrate to OpenTelemetry.

 ## All in One

-All-in-one is an executable designed for quick local testing, launches the Jaeger UI, **jaeger-collector**, **jaeger-query**, and **jaeger-agent**, with an in memory storage component.
+**all-in-one** is an executable designed for quick local testing.
+It includes the Jaeger UI, **jaeger-collector**, **jaeger-query**, and **jaeger-agent**, with an in memory storage component.

 The simplest way to start the all-in-one is to use the pre-built image published to DockerHub (a single command line).